isomerpages/mlaw-corp/_covid19/02-G-Event-or-tourism-related-contracts.md

 ### Event or tourism-related contracts ###
-<a name="31Decnote"><u>Important Note</u></a>: The Ministry of Law intends to extend the prescribed period for event or tourism-related contracts has been extended from 19 October 2020 to 31 December 2020.
-The extension of the prescribed period will provide individuals and businesses who have booked events or tours in late 2020 and 2021 with more time to monitor the COVID-19 situation and discuss with their vendors whether and how they should proceed, before deciding if they need to rely on reliefs under the Act.
+<a name="31Decnote"><u>Important Note</u></a>: The prescribed period for event or tourism-related contracts has been extended from 19 October 2020 to 31 December 2020.
+The extension of the prescribed period provides individuals and businesses who have booked events or tours in late 2020 and 2021 with more time to monitor the COVID-19 situation and discuss with their vendors whether and how they should proceed, before deciding if they need to rely on reliefs under the Act.
 Please refer to this [press release](../../news/press-releases/extension-of-relief-periods-under-the-covid-19-temporary-measures-act-for-specified-categories-of-contracts) for more information.

 #### General FAQs ####
 **1. What is an event contract?**